-Loic Menzies is Director of LKMco, a Tutor for Canterbury Christ Church University’s Faculty of Education and a trustee of the charities UnLtd and SexYOUality.
+Loic Menzies is Director of LKMco, an Associate Tutor for Canterbury Christ Church University’s Faculty of Education and a trustee of the charity The Kite Trust.
 He was previously Associate Senior Manager and Head of History and Social Sciences at St. George’s R.C.
 School in North West London.
 Before that he was a youth worker involved in youth participation and young person-led community projects.
 He now specialises in education policy, youth development, social enterprise and school-based teacher training.
 He holds a degree in Politics, Philosophy and Economics from Magdalen College, Oxford.

 The NUT has just announced that 82% of its members have voted in favour of strike action.
 Much of the media coverage is bound to focus on how this will impact on pupils.
 However, LKMco’s research on teachers’ perceptions of unions suggests it will also have a big impact on teachers.